24 of the Best Gothic Horror Movies

 Oldman was able to play a Dracula throughout the years by combining traits from previous Draculas on the big screen.

-Francis Ford Coppola and one of the best crews ever put together for a 1990s horror movie kept things relatively simple by sticking to the book in Bram Stoker’s Dracula, which might have been a complete catastrophe.
+Francis Ford Coppola and one of the best crews ever put together for a 1990s horror movie kept things relatively simple by sticking to the book in Bram Stoker’s Dracula, which might have been a catastrophe.

 Behind the luxury is a focus that gives the movie a great blend of flair and substance.